 In connection with distributions of the shares or otherwise, the selling stockholders may enter into hedging transactions with broker-dealers.
 In connection with such transactions, broker-dealers may engage in short sales of the shares registered in this prospectus in the course of hedging the positions they assume with selling stockholders.
 The selling stockholders may also sell shares short and deliver the shares to close out such short positions.
-The selling stockholders may also enter into option or other transactions with broker-dealers which require the delivery to the broker-dealer of the shares registered in this prospectus, which the broker-dealer may resell pursuant to this prospectus.
-The selling stockholders may also pledge the shares registered in this prospectus to a broker or dealer, and, upon a default, the broker or dealer may effect sales of the pledged shares pursuant to this prospectus.
+The selling stockholders may also enter into option or other transactions with broker-dealers which require the delivery to the broker-dealer of the shares registered in this prospectus, which the broker-dealer may resell pursuant to this prospectus to a broker or dealer, and, upon a default, the broker or dealer may effect sales of the pledged shares pursuant to this prospectus.